MaKsY2/solar-system/README.md

 ## Usage

 - Run the program using Gradle: gradle run
-- Use the controls to manipulate the simulation:

 ## License
 This project is licensed under the License - see the [LICENSE](https://github.com/michael2to3/solar-system/blob/main/LICENSE) file for details.